tasket/wyng-backup/README.md

 `--local`

+The location of local storage where logical volumes, disk images, etc. reside.
+This serves as the _source_ for `send` commands, and as the place where `receive` restores/saves volumes.

-Takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a file path on a reflink-capable filesystem such as Btrfs or XFS (for Btrfs the path should end at a subvolume).
+This parameter takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a directory path on a reflink-capable filesystem such as Btrfs or XFS (for Btrfs the path should end at a subvolume).
 Required for commands `send`, `monitor` and `diff` (and `receive` when not using `--saveto`).